 The Corruption: To anyone who summons them who isn't already evil, and sometimes even then.
-Notably its the summoning that starts it, not the Oni masks, as the corrupting only sets in once they are called upon, not to mention when Jade had her Tarakudo tattoo.
+Notably its the summoning that starts it, not the Oni masks, as the corrupting only sets in once they are called upon.
 Though more noble-minded people can resist for a time, the oni's influence will dominate the host eventually.

 Giant Mook: The Sumo Khan and, eventually, the Leech Khan.

 Eldritch Abomination: The Squid Khan, who are the only Shadowkhan whose face we see, which turns out to be a hideous demonic-looking Cthulian monster.
 Presumably, all Shadowkhan are equally as horrifying underneath.

 Elite Mooks: They are far more skilled and deadly than The Enforcers.

 Fake Ultimate Mook: The Samurai-Khan.
 They're big, heavily armored samurai that wield shadow swords able to cut through anything, yet in the end they're just as easily defeated as the Ninja-Khan (or even easier).
 This especially jarring when compared to other tribes, like the Razor-Khan, the Sumo-Khan or the Crab-Khan, who gave the heroes an incredibly hard time (Crab-Khan in particular, since they were split in half).
 The fact that they're Ikazuki's Shadowkhan is a justification.